full-send-code/lens-for-google-calendar/README.md

 - **Download Logs**: Export extension logs as a ZIP file for troubleshooting
   - Click "Presets" button, then click "Logs" in the import/export bar
   - Logs are automatically anonymized (calendar IDs and email addresses replaced)
-  - Contains console messages from the last 7 days (max 500 entries)
+  - Contains console messages from the last 24 hours (max 500 entries)
   - ZIP file includes logs.json and metadata.json
   - Logs are automatically cleared after successful export
   - No data is sent externally - everything stays on your computer